litentry/litentry-parachain/README.md

 In order to create a local docker setup, you can run the following command
 ```
-./local-setup/launch.py local-setup/github-action-config-one-worker.json
+./local-setup/launch.py --config ./local-setup/github-action-config-one-worker.json
 ```
 This will create three docker containers, 2 Relay Chain Validators, and 1 Parachain Collator.
-However, it will be using the default ports as present in .env.dev.
-If you want to run the system by offsetting the default ports by a certain value.
-You can run this command instead:
+However, it will use the default ports as present in .env.dev.
+If you want to run the system by offsetting the default ports, you can run this command instead:

 ```
-./local-setup/launch.py local-setup/development-worker.json local-docker 100
+./local-setup/launch.py --config local-setup/development-worker.json --offset 100
 ```
 This will run the same containers and use the offset value of 100.